 As the field has matured in recent years, Impact Investing has steadily gained more attention in the philanthropic community in Canada in particular.
 The Canadian Task Force on Social Finance has set a target for Canadian foundations to invest at least 10°/o of their capital in mission-related investments by 2020 – which would collectively redirect an estimated $7 billion in assets toward greater impact.

 While dozens of Canadian foundations of all types and sizes took to action, including those featured in this guide, more and more time was dedicated to discussing the topic at conferences and board meetings.
 Yet many interested executive directors and board members’ progress was stalled when encountering a set of issues, both real and perceived, that could be easily resolved with a practical guide and dedicated suite of supports from experts and peers.

-This guidebook, its online hub and coaching service are intended to address that need.
+This guidebook, a companion primer and online hub are intended to address that need.
 It was created through a partnership between Community Foundations of Canada, Philanthropic Foundations Canada and Purpose Capital (now Rally Assets) as a trusted resource rooted in the practical, day-to-day realities of foundations and impact investors.